eraycakinn/BruteForcer/README.md

 # BruteForcer
-You can do brute force attacks automatically with this script.
+You can do automatically Brute Force attacks with this script.
+I designed it for internal network for now.
+But there will be new versions as soon possible.

 <b>Just Run and Wait For Results.</b>
 ## Installation